-- Priority will be given to applications from communities where 'food deserts' are identified, in both rural and urban settings.
+- Existing Social Meals Enhancement Grant programs are encouraged to re-apply. - Priority will be given to applications from communities where 'food deserts' are identified, in both rural and urban settings.
 A food desert is considered an area that lacks reasonable geographic access to healthy, culturally appropriate, and affordable food providers (retail, farmer's markets, etc.). - Applicants can only submit one application through the Social Meals stream, to either (a) enhance an existing program OR (b) design/implement a new service.